felixlopz/hubrise-test-task/content/apps/tickncook/en/overview.md

 ## Description

-TicknCook is a Kitchen Display Screen (KDS).
+TicknCook is a Kitchen Display System (KDS).
 It digitalises restaurant receipts to facilitate the preparation of takeaway, delivery and dine-in orders.
 It displays orders and tracks the status of individual items on production screens available in the kitchen and at the counter.
 A specific delivery screen helps group orders and organise deliveries.

 TicknCook optimises production and helps manage priorities and delays.
 The restaurant manager can analyse his results using the statistics screen.